 - 1. In the Device Tree right-click and click Scan for Local Storage Encoders.

 The BVMS Scan Wizard dialog box is displayed. - 2.
-Select the desired check boxes for the devices that you want to add.
+Select the desired check boxes for the devices that you want to add. - Click Next >>.

-- Click Next >>.
-The Authenticate Devices dialog box of the wizard is displayed. - 4.
-Type in the password for each device that is protected by a password.
+4. Type in the password for each device that is protected by a password.

 Password check is performed automatically, when you do not enter a further character in the password field for a few seconds or you click outside the password field.

 If the passwords of all devices are identical, you can enter it in the first Password field.
-Then right-click this field and click Copy cell to column.

-indicates that the device requires an initial password.
-To set the initial password, enter it in the Password field.

-Note: As long as you have not set the initial password for all devices in the list that require an initial password, you cannot continue.

-Click Finish.
-The device is added to the Device Tree.
+The $\Delta$ icon indicates an error that you need to take care of.
+Check the tool tip for more information about the specific error.

-- Configuring multicast, page 228
+- Configuring multicast, page 222

-- Adding a local storage encoder, page 216
+- Adding a local storage encoder, page 210

-- Bosch Encoder / Decoder / Camera page, page 214
+- Bosch Encoder / Decoder / Camera page, page 208

 - Scanning for devices, page 75